April6804/campervan/README.md

 3. Flexbox and lightbox classes are on the Gallery page to display the images on the page in a responsive grid and allow JS to display each image larger after clicking on an image.

-4. btn class is on the Contact page for a custom button that uploads files and resembles the submit button.
+4. btn ID is on the Contact page for a custom button that uploads files and resembles the submit button.

 ```